 (625 words) It was incredible and completely unexpected.
 The sensation as our fingers touched was electric, my heart skipped a beat and I momentarily forgot to breathe.
 Her fingers intertwined with mine and she twitched her lips in that funny way she used to, before kissing me tenderly.
-I gazed into her dark round eyes … Continue reading Completely Unexpected
+I gazed into her dark round eyes and knew it was love - deep, sacred love.

 For the next 48 hours, Flash Friction, To Cut a Short Story Short, vol. III, is FREE on Amazon Kindle.
 Simply head over to your local Amazon, download and ENJOY!